bonaparte/bonaparte/README.md

 Bonaparte is design agnostic.
 It's components provide structure but do not come with any design.
 No component uses the `class` attribute to create functionality.
 Therefore CSS classes of any front end framework like [Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/) or [Semantic UI](http://semantic-ui.com/) can be used for styling.

-Works in all modern browsers and IE>=10.
+Compatible with all modern browsers and IE10 up.

 #### Using Bonaparte is as easy as using HTML:
 ```